SeannHum/flashcards/README.md

-# 📘 Flashcards App
+# 📘 Flashcards Improvements
-A command-line flashcards program built in Python.
-Users can add, review, and test themselves using flashcards, with progress saved in a CSV file.
+Improving upon my flashcards project with the help of ChatGPT.

-## Features
+## Improvements
-- Add new flashcards
-- Categories for organizing flashcards
+-
-- Saves and loads data from `flashcards.csv`
-- Quiz mode to test your knowledge

 ## Project Structure
 ```